pin0S/learningML/log.md

 Thoughts: A few months out of python has me doing a bit of reminder work, which actually reminds me I need to understand what iloc and loc does.

+## Day 96: December 2, 2018

+Today's Progress: Understand how I need to daul boot my new PC, read through articles from Jason Brownlee - Machine Learning mastery

+Thoughts: A short day today, going to get back into HOML tomorrow.
+Love that this journey is going to take time.